Toroidal solutions in Horava Gravity

 \section{Rotating solutions}

-After a brief review of toroidal solution, in this section we will find other solutions to the Horava gravity by including the rotation.
-Because of the rotation we have not enough symmetry to use the previous method (i.e. insert the ansatz into the Lagrangian), instead we must solve equations of motion directly.
-The equations of motion are very difficult to solve since they are up to six derivatives and the metric in rotating solutions depend to rotation coordinate as well as radial coordinate.
-To overcome this difficulty we try to find the near horizon geometry of rotating black holes in this paper.
-This will simplify the equations of motion since as we will see in blow the functionality of the solutions with respect to radial coordinate will be fixed, so it remains to find their dependence on the rotation coordinate.
+After a brief review of the toroidal static solution, in this section we try to find other solutions to the Horava gravity by including the rotation.
+Because of the rotation, we have not enough symmetry to apply the previous method (i.e. insert the ansatz into the Lagrangian), instead we must solve the equations of motion directly.
+The equations of motion are very difficult to solve since they are up to six derivatives and the metric in the rotating solutions depend to the rotation coordinate as well as the radial coordinate.
+To overcome this difficulty we try to find the near horizon geometry of the rotating black holes in this paper.
+This will simplify the equations of motion since as we will see in what follows, the functional form of the solutions with respect to the radial coordinate will be fixed, so it remains to find their dependence on the rotation coordinate.